technologiesoutcomes/assignments/assignment12/README.md

 c) map(string)
 d) list(map)
 e) string
+###
+a) list(string)

 5) Describe qualitatively the difference between these two statements in terms of the results they will produce.

 * ```[for s in var.list : upper(s)]```
 * ```{for s in var.list : s => upper(s)}```
+###
+The first statement uses a list comprehension to iterate over the elements in the "var.list" list and apply the "upper" function to each element, resulting in a new list of uppercase strings.
+The second statement uses a map comprehension to iterate over the elements in the "var.list" list and create a new map where each key is an element from the original list and each value is the uppercase version of that element.
+So, the difference between the two statements is that the first one produces a list of uppercase strings, while the second one produces a map with the original strings as keys and their uppercase versions as values.

 6) What Terraform variable type does the following satisfy?
 ```